psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 An old woman of eighty, named Repentance Adams, was charged with stealing a hand kerchief, containing tobacco, bacon, sugar, cakes, &c., the property of an inmate of the House of Industry, named James Harwood.

-It appeared that the prosecutor was wending his way homeward with the bundle, and when at the bottom of Hunny Hill, he opened the wicket-gate of the cottage on the bridge, and placed his bundle under the hedge outside; went indoors to light his pipe, where be ttood gossiping a minute or two, and when he came out and looked for his bundle, it was gone.
+It appeared that the prosecutor was wending his way homeward with the bundle, and when at the bottom of Hunny Hill, he opened the wicket-gate of the cottage on the bridge, and placed his bundle under the hedge outside; went indoors to light his pipe, where be stood gossiping a minute or two, and when he came out and looked for his bundle, it was gone.
 A young man working in the garden, named Windebank, swore that he saw the prisoner carry off a bundle, which he had no doubt was the one lost, although he was not then aware Harwood had just before thrown down the bundle which he saw the old woman pick up.
 It seems she must have had it under her shawl when Harwood spoke to her just after he left the cottage, as he passed her.
-Windebank had not then heard of his loss, and as soon as he did, they found out the old woman, who had, however, in the meantime, endeavonred to get rid of the spoil, somehow, and wanted to prove an alibi; but the evidence was too strong against her, and she contented herself by merely asserting she was not guilty, and was committed to Winchester Gaol for one month.
+Windebank had not then heard of his loss, and as soon as he did, they found out the old woman, who had, however, in the meantime, endeavoured to get rid of the spoil, somehow, and wanted to prove an alibi; but the evidence was too strong against her, and she contented herself by merely asserting she was not guilty, and was committed to Winchester Gaol for one month.

 ```